-We realised that we have an ethical responsibility, as a public health organisation, and a duty of public service, as a charity, to help by applying our public mental health lens on responding to coronavirus.
+We realised that we have an ethical responsibility, as a public health organisation, and a duty of public service, as a charity, to help by applying our public mental health lens to responding to coronavirus.

 As part of our mission, we test and evaluate the best approaches to improving mental health in communities and then roll them out as widely as possible.

-To ensure that we continue to reach the vulnerable population groups we are working with, we have adapted many of our programmes by using digital and other methods.
+To ensure that we continue to reach the vulnerable population groups we are working with, we have adapted many of our programmes using digital and other methods.

-As part of our regular work we publish reports on what protects mental health, the causes of poor mental health and how to tackle them.
+As part of our regular work we publish reports on what protects our mental health, the causes of poor mental health and how to tackle them.

 This is no different in the context of the coronavirus pandemic.
 We have worked rapidly to launch a longitudinal study of how the coronavirus pandemic is affecting the mental health of people across the UK.

-We were able to start collecting data before the lockdown was implemented, as well as set up a strong UK-wide partnership alongside the University of Cambridge, Swansea University, the University of Strathclyde and Queen’s University Belfast.
+We were able to start collecting data before the lockdown was implemented, as well as set up a strong UK-wide partnership with the University of Cambridge, Swansea University, the University of Strathclyde and Queen’s University Belfast.

-Separately, we also teamed up with LinkedIn to review the impact of working at home on mental health.
+Separately, we also teamed up with LinkedIn to review the impact of working at home on people’s mental health.

 Our public engagement